 Throughout the 1960s, the James Bond series raised the bar for filmmaking and set several trends.
 Throughout the 1970s, the series followed trends rather than set them.

-Live and Let Die basked in blaxploitation, The Man with the Golden Gun clung on to the Kung Fu craze, and Moonraker wanted a slice of the sci-fi pie.
+Live and Let Die basked in blaxploitation, The Man with the Golden Gun clung to the Kung Fu craze, and Moonraker wanted a slice of the sci-fi pie.

 The pre-titles sequence is textbook Bond.
-While 007 free-falling out of an aeroplane is breathtaking, any excitement is left void by the film taking only a matter of minutes to descend into buffoonery.
+While 007 free-falling out of an aeroplane is breathtaking, any excitement is left void by the film taking only minutes to descend into buffoonery.
 Jaws flaps around in the sky, accompanied by circus music, and lands in a tent for clowns.

 By the end of the PTS, we're already asking: "Did we really need Jaws back?"
 This is the frightening killer who slammed Fekkish against a stone pillar in The Spy Who Loved Me and murdered him in cold blood.